-\paragraph{Stabilizing the maximum value} The main reason of the instability of $X_{i,\hat s^{(-i)}}$ is that $\hat s^{(-i)}$ may change completely when a single data point is perturbed.
+\paragraph{Stabilizing the maximum value} The main reason for the instability of $X_{i,\hat s^{(-i)}}$ is that $\hat s^{(-i)}$ may change completely when a single data point is perturbed.
 Such an instability of discrete argmax can be treated using techniques developed in differential privacy \citep{dwork2014algorithmic}.
-In general, differential privacy requires a statistic to be ``insensitive'' to perturbations at any individual sample point, which is closely related to the first order stability condition.
+In general, differential privacy requires a statistic to be ``insensitive'' to perturbations at any individual sample point, which is closely related to the first-order stability condition.
 Inspired by the ``exponential mechanism'' \citep{mcsherry2007mechanism}, we consider the following cross-validated softmax statistic:

 with weights